jennyknuth/dashboard/app/components/flow/flow-instructions.md

 * Make sure that all blocks are saved in your `Lab4` service.
 You should not see any of the little yellow or blue badges on the top left of the blocks—these indicate that the block has unsaved changes.

 **Check for loose connections**
-* Check that all wires are connected
+* Check that all wires are connected.
-* Verify that the wind flow sensor is seated in the breadboard
+* Verify that the wind flow sensor is seated in the breadboard.

 **Check power**
-* Ensure that the USB cable is connected to the Pi and a computer
+* Ensure that the USB cable is connected to the Pi and a computer.
-* Ensure that the AT&T Unite Express is on
+* Ensure that the AT&T Unite Express is on.
-* Ensure that the 9 volt battery is in place and has charge
+* Ensure that the 9 volt battery is in place and has charge.

 **Check network**
 * Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
 If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.

 **Check configuration**
-* Make sure that your `Lab3` service is stopped
+* Make sure that your `Lab3` service is stopped.
-* Make sure that your `Lab2` and `FanToggler` services are still running
+* Make sure that your `Lab2` and `FanToggler` services are still running.
-* Review lab instructions to ensure all steps were followed correctly
+* Review lab instructions to ensure all steps were followed correctly.
+* Make sure all configuration field values are spelled exactly as described in these instructions.

 ## Congratulations!